wompking/carminiteblocks/README.md

 Their special ability is *Item Magnetism*; when a Carminite tool is used, any dropped items resulting from the action will be teleported to the player using the tool.
 For example, if you were to use a Carminite Pickaxe to mine a block, the block would teleport to you. [*(figure 29)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-29) However, if you were to use a Carminite Pickaxe to kill a mob, the items would also teleport to you, since the effect is independent of the action performed.

 Carminite tools can only be repaired with iron, not Carminite.
 This is because *(insert preferred handwavy lore reason here)*.

+## Carminite Apples

+**Carminite Apples** are edible items made out of Carminite.
+There are two versions, the regular and enchanted Carminite Apple.
+They are crafted the same way as their golden counterparts (for the enchanted Carminite Apple, use blocks of Carminite).
+They can also be found in Ruined Portal chests. [*(figure ADD LATER)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-???)

+Eating a Carminite Apple will grant Item Magnetism for 2 minutes; this effect pulls all items in a 5-block radius towards the player. [*(figure 30)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-30) Since effects can't really be added in Minecraft, the time remaining will show in the hotbar title slot. [*(figure 31)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-31)

+Eating an Enchanted Carminite Apple will grant Item Magnetism for 5 minutes, and Speed II for 20 seconds.

 ## Images